meshya/meshya/README.md

 -->

 - 🔭 What mohali is doing these days: <br>
-    I’m currently Studying to go university.
+    He's currently Studying to go university.

 - 🌹 What mohali wants from being in GitHub, etc: <br>
-    I'm looking for new friends
+    He's looking for new friends

 - 📡 How to communicate with mohali:<br>
     1) email    : mohali4h@gmail.com